Good Burger poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Dexter agrees to partner with Ed on the sauce deal, committing to work at Good Burger through the summer.
 He actively chooses to pursue this path to make money, entering the world of actual employment and responsibility., moving from reaction to action.

 The Collapse moment at 69 minutes (73% through) represents the emotional nadir.
 Here, Ed is trapped in the asylum, refusing to see Dexter.
 Their friendship appears dead.
 Good Burger is losing business and may close.
-Dexter has lost everything through his own greed and manipulation., demonstrates the protagonist at their lowest point.
+Dexter has lost everything through his own greed and manipulation., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Dexter breaks Ed out of Demented Hills, apologizing sincerely and committing to saving Good Burger together as true friends.
 He combines his street smarts with Ed's genuine goodness.
 They discover Kurt is using illegal chemicals (Triampathol) in Mondo Burger's food., demonstrating the transformation achieved throughout the journey.